-Recently many people contacted me about this issue.
-They all received an email from let’s encrypt with the following content inside:
+Recently many people have been contacting me about the following issue: they all received an email from Let’s Encrypt with the following message:

 Action may be required to prevent your Let’s Encrypt certificate renewals from

 If you already received a similar e-mail, this one contains updated information.

 Your Let’s Encrypt client used ACME TLS-SNI-01 domain validation to issue a

 TLS-SNI-01 validation is reaching end-of-life.
 It will stop working

 temporarily on February 13th, 2019, and permanently on March 13th,

 2019.
 Any certificates issued before then will continue to work for 90